kekyo/chibicc-cil-toolchain/README.md

 The source code employs simplified syntax rules compared to ILAsm, making it easier to machine generation and easier for humans to write.

 The general C compiler generates intermediate object format files `*.o` by inputting them to the linker `ld` at the final stage. chibias does not handle such object files, but generates `exe` and `dll` directly.
 When dealing with split source code, you can consider the source code itself (`*.s`) as an intermediate object format file and treat it same way as a linker.
+In fact, chibicc outputs the CIL assembler source code as `*.o`.

 ----